Phil-Fan/Phil-Fan.github.io/docs/Class/English/04-Speaking-IELTS.md

 ## important points for spoken part

-fluency
+- fluency,be coherent
-less stop
+  - less stop
-ask for addtional information
-emotion
-extend your speech talk more
+  - extend your speech talk more
-be coherent
-get some time to think
+  - get some time to think
-confident
+  - confident
+- ask for addtional information
+- emotion

 Use discourse markers to construct a better and clearer structure, use a variety of expressions instead of repetitive words, make sure you try to reduce the chances of using filler words